SHAIKSHOAIB-GIT/SmartInternz/SmartInternz/README.md

 # SmartInternz

-# 🎯 Automated Ticket Routing System
+# 🎯 Educational Oragansition using Service Now

 ## 📘 Project Description

-This project focuses on implementing an **automated ticket routing system** using **ServiceNow** at **ABC Corporation** to improve operational efficiency in IT support operations.
+This project focuses on implementing an ** Educational Oragansition using Service Now** at **ABC Corporation** to improve operational efficiency in IT support operations.
 By automating the assignment of tickets based on issue type, we ensure timely resolution, reduce manual workload, and increase customer satisfaction.

 ---